air5551/Zabbix-database/README.md

 > [!WARNING]
 > This Repo is for testing and I work on it **WHEN** I feel like it

+A little note that I only intend to support podman while docker comes second

 ### Installation